theoden8/Snake/README.md

 * Has fixes for unobvious bugs
 * Has obvious bugs unfixed

-### Ideas
+### Possible improvements

-* Option to follow the cursor.
+* Option to make AI follow the cursor
-* Read walls from file.
+* Read walls from file
 * Mice (running fruits)
-* More snakes.
+* More snakes
-* Better snake AIs (for example, one planning to target the best cluster of fruits).
+* Better snake AIs (for example, one planning to target the best cluster of fruits)
-* Remote intelligence.
+* Remote intelligence

 ### Contribution